Ignition

 Configuring the Identity Provider in Ignition

 Navigate to “Identity Provider” within the “Security” section.
-Click “Create new Identity Provider” to begin creating an IdP for Ignition
+Click “Create new Identity Provider” to begin creating an IdP for Ignition.

-On the first page, select “Security Assertion Markup Language 2.0” to integrate IDmelon
+On the first page, select “Security Assertion Markup Language 2.0” to integrate IDmelon with Ignition as an Identity Provider.

 After selecting the IdP type, you’ll be on the main integration page.
-First, provide a name
+First, provide a name and description for your configuration.

 Then, scroll down to view the Service Provider (SP) configurations.